Writing Centre for English and French Literacy

 - Writing thesis statements

-- Self-editing, revising and rewriting essays
+- Self-editing, revising and rewriting essays that teachers have marked

 - Writing effective sentences